pzel/testdouble-test-wiki/Detroit-school-TDD.md

 * Working in very small increments
 * Having the regression safety net of the previous tests when adding each requirement
 * Freedom to aggressively refactor the implementation, since (ideally) the tests will have very little coupling to implementation details
+* Resulting tests provide a complete (if highly redundant) regression test suite, if TDD is practiced universally

 ## Comparison to London-school TDD